Golden Gate Park

 Between Fulton & Lincoln from Baker St. to Ocean Beach

 The park is vast, but one of the nicer places to visit is the Botanical Garden, full of plants and trees and flowers from around the world.
 Just know that out-of-towners have to pay an admission fee (but it’s worth it).
-Stow Lake is another lovely picnic spot, especially if you're planning to host a larger group.
+Blue Heron Lake is another lovely picnic spot, especially if you're planning to host a larger group.
 There's a dedicated picnic area with a set of eight tables and two BBQ pits that can be reserved to make picnicking a breeze.
 While you're there, you'll want to rent a paddleboat from the boathouse and explore the lake.

 3801 Panoramic Highway, Mill Valley